RTV (Bangladeshi TV channel)

 RTV (আরটিভি) is a Bangladeshi Bengali-language satellite and cable television channel owned by Bengal Media Corporation, previously known as National Television Limited.
 It is headquartered in the BSEC Building in Kawran Bazar, Dhaka.
 RTV began broadcasting on 26 December 2005 as a sister channel of NTV, and primarily airs entertainment and news programming.
-It is one of Bangladesh's most popular television channels, according to TRP reports.

 History

 In 2002, Mosaddek Ali Falu applied for a broadcasting license of RTV.
 According to Falu, the channel's chairman, the 'R' comes from his daughter's name, Roza Ali.
 The channel commenced test broadcasts on 1 December 2005 and officially began transmissions on 26 December that year.
+Although he was the chairman of RTV, majority stakes in the channel were held by the Jubo Karmashangsthan Society, also known as Jubok.

-On 26 February 2007, a fire broke out at the BSEC building, causing over 100 injuries.
+The Jubok initially considered selling its stakes, but this was retracted following Falu's arrest on 5 February 2007.
+RTV was ultimately sold to Bengal Media Corporation during that time, although there were allegations regarding a state intelligence agency being involved in the transfer.
+On 26 February, a fire broke out at the BSEC building, causing over 100 injuries.
 As a result, both RTV and its sister, along with the unrelated Islamic TV, were temporarily taken off air.
 All three channels resumed broadcasting after some time.

-RTV aired TV Southasia's South Asian Superstar from the late 2000s.
+RTV aired TV Southasia's South Asian Superstar from December 2008.
 In 2011, RTV began handing out the RTV Star Awards.
 RTV was available for streaming on phones through Teletalk's 3G services in October 2012.
 For six days starting from 6 September 2014, RTV aired six films starring deceased actor Salman Shah, marking his death anniversary.
 On 31 October 2014, as a result of another fire at the BSEC Building, both RTV and its sister once again went off the air temporarily, but resumed transmissions over time.

 On 7 February 2015, an IPTV channel by the name of "RTV Music" began transmissions, but was later shut down by the Bangladesh Telecommunication Regulatory Commission in 2021 after being accused of broadcasting illegally without a valid license.
 On 6 August 2015, RTV began broadcasting in Australia.
+In November 2015, RTV was among the channels asked by the information ministry about smoking scenes found in their television series.
 On 12 January 2017, Deutsche Welle's Bengali language science and technology television series, Onneshon, which was formerly broadcast on Ekushey Television, began airing on RTV.
 In April 2018, Amitabh Reza Chowdhury's directorial debut feature film Aynabaji had its world premiere on RTV.